multicareConsortium/D6.4-Plug-in-for-tailor-based-resilience-design/readme_seismic_resilience.md

 3. **Load the Plug-in in Grasshopper**
      - Open Rhino and launch Grasshopper.
-     - Open the D6.4_framework.gh
+     - Open `D6.4_framework.gh`.
-     - Select the path to the repository
+     - Select the path to the repository.

 ## Troubleshooting

 - Ensure all prerequisites are installed and accessible from your system's PATH.
-- For Python issues, verify the version with `python --version`.
+- Check your Python version with `python --version`.
-- For Git issues, verify installation with `git --version`.
+- Check your Git installation with `git --version`.

-For further assistance, refer to the [project documentation](./docs) or open an issue on the repository.
+For more help, see the [project documentation](./docs) or open an issue on the repository.